Amarnath-2005-ai/face-recognization-web-app-and-mobile-app-/README.md

 ## Features

 - **Real-time Face Detection**: Uses webcam to capture live video feed
-- **Face Recognition**: Employs DeepFace with Facenet model for accurate face matching
+- **Face Recognition**: Employs DeepFace with ArcFace model for accurate face matching and excellent dim lighting performance
 - **Web Interface**: Clean and simple web interface for attendance marking
 - **Database Management**: SQLite database to store student information and attendance records
 - **Student Management**: Add new students to the system with their photos